 - Once the flan has completely chilled, remove from the pastry ring.
 If it doesn't lift easily, try running a sharp knife around the outside of the flan, or even apply heat to the outside to soften it up a little

 - If you'd like the shiny finish, melt 1 tablespoon of jam in the microwave for 20 seconds and then brush a thin layer all over the flan with a pastry brush.
-It is traditional to use apricot jam, but I didn't have any so I used strawberry - you really don't taste the flavour of the jam so it's not important what kind you use.1 tablespoon Jam
+It is traditional to use apricot jam, but I didn't have any so I used strawberry - you really don't taste the flavor of the jam so it's not important what kind you use.1 tablespoon Jam

 Helen Frye